-- 3. To prescribe Colomycin® after achievement of a stable dose regimen by secondary care. - 4.
-To ensure advice is sought from the secondary care clinician if there is any significant change in the patient's physical health status. - 5.
-To reduce and stop treatment in line with secondary care clinicians original request. - 6.
-For eradication therapy, GP should facilitate sputum samples from the patient are sent for processing two weeks after patient has completed the three month eradication therapy, and send any further samples for processing if requested to.
+- 1. To monitor the patient's overall health and wellbeing. - 2.
+To observe the patient for evidence of ADRs or any abnormalities and raise with the Secondary care clinician if necessary. - 3.
+To prescribe Colomycin® after achievement of a stable dose regimen by Secondary care. - 4.
+To ensure advice is sought from the Secondary care clinician if there is any significant change in the patient's physical health status. - 5.
+To reduce and stop treatment in line with Secondary care clinicians original request. - 6.
+For eradication therapy, GP should facilitate that sputum samples from the patient are sent for processing two weeks after the patient has completed the three-month eradication therapy and send any further samples for processing if requested.